 Honors sections of existing courses engage all students in honors-level curriculum.
 They provide the general curriculum using an honors model.
 Honors sections delve more deeply into subject matter and may move at a faster pace than a non-honors class.
 These sections cannot exceed a thirty percent change in content to have the same course number as the non-honors version of the course.
 If you are proposing the development of a new course, contact the Honors Program before proceeding with your proposal.

-Honors options include a variety of formats, which allow subsets or small groups of students to participate in honors level curriculum within the framework of existing courses.
-Formats may include independent study arrangements, presentations, or other formats intended to contribute to and enrich the learning of the entire class.
+Honors options include a variety of formats, which allow subsets or small groups of students to participate in honors-level curriculum within the framework of existing courses.
+Options may include independent study arrangements, presentations, or other formats intended to contribute to and enrich the learning of the entire class.